tagazok/my-workshops/custom-vision/tutorial.md

 ### On Azure

-Once your Static Web App is created, go to the Resource page.
-You can find the list of all your Static Web Apps <a href="https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Web%2FStaticSites?ocid=OCID&wt.mc_id=WTMCID" target="_blank">here</a>
+Once your Static Web App is created, go to the Resource page in your Azure portal.
+You can find the list of all your Static Web Apps <a href="https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Web%2FStaticSites?ocid=OCID&wt.mc_id=WTMCID" target="_blank">here</a>.

 In the Overview panel of your Static Web App, look for the `URL` parameter.
 This is the url of your website.